-According to Natural England’s Priority Habitats’ Inventory (Single Habitats’ Layer) for England v1.1 Cumbria has the most diverse range of habitats of any English county and is the only county with all 24 different priority habitats (27 including other habitats in the PHI layer) represented.
+Over one third of Cumbria (including the estuarine mud-flats) is designated a priority habitat.
+Furthermore, Cumbria has the most diverse range of habitats of any English county with all 24 different priority habitats represented.
 These habitats are the currently mapped terrestrial habitats from Natural Environment and Rural Communities (NERC) Act 2006 Section 41: Habitats of Principal Importance in England.

-Cumbria is particularly significant in the context of England for the priority habitat Mountain Heath and Willow scrub, holding 84% of the total area of the habitat.
+Cumbria is particularly significant for the priority habitat Mountain Heath and Willow scrub, with 84% of the total land area for England.
 The county is also very important for Limestone Pavement (59%); Lowland Raised Bog (45%); Upland Flushes (44%); Upland Hay Meadows (25%); Upland Calcareous Grassland (23%); Saltmarsh (22%); and Blanket Bog (22%).
+Read More...

 Cumbria specific context statements for planning and development are freely provided to all as part of the Cumbria Biodiversity Evidence Base covering all priority habitats in Cumbria, except the ‘arable field margins’.